 Webflow has a highly proficient CMS automatically available on live sites with the appropriate Webflow CMS-level hosting package.
 The Webflow CMS runs on 'Collections', essentially lists that include standard and custom fields.
 A template page or 'CMS Collection List' delivers the collection's dynamic content, and the killer feature is that Webflow Elements can display it in various formats.
 So, for example, a 'Heading' can show the Collection 'Name', a 'Rich Text' block can include the main text (and images, lists and custom code), and an 'Image' can map to dynamic images.
 With these elements and others dynamically mapped, you can quickly build sophisticated list and detail page formats superior to most web builders.
 Creating a custom Blog with Posts, for example, is pretty elementary with Webflow Collections and templates.

 A Webflow Designer & Webflow Editor

 Webflow has a distinct 'Designer' and 'Editor', each with different layouts and functions.
 The Webflow Designer is primarily for the website's creator and includes the complete design arsenal and granular access to all the website layouts and settings.
 It has a preview mode that enables the creator to view the website as it appears, less custom code functions, as a live website.
-The Webflow Editor is for hand-off after the website build and allows WYSIWIG front-end access with content updates performed on the fly.
-This setup makes sense for a Website Designer and Client relationship, where the heavy lifting is by the web designer in the 'Designer', and then the client edits in the 'Editor'.
+The Webflow Editor is for hand-off after the website build and allows WYSIWYG front-end access with content updates performed on the fly.
+This setup makes sense for a Website Designer and Client relationship, where the web designer performs the heavy lifting in the 'Designer', and then the client edits in the 'Editor'.
 The symbiosis usually works well to avoid unanticipated updates that can throw the site out.
-Nevertheless, Webflow is evolving role management to offer more granular edit and design control for the few instances where Editors need deeper access.
+Nevertheless, Webflow is evolving role management to offer more granular edit and design control for instances where Editors may require deeper access.

 Modern Website Layouts in Webflow